rkuma183/wilsonmar.github.io/_posts/2017-08-11-terraform.md

    HCL can contain flags that affect processing.
 For example, within a resource specification, `force_destroy = true` forces the provider to delete the resource when done.

+   ### Verify websites

+0. The website accessible?

+0. In the provider's console (EC2), verify

+   ### Destroy clean up

+0. Destroy instances so they don't rack up charges unproductively:

+   <tt><strong>terraform destroy
+   </strong></tt>

+   PROTIP: Amazon charges by the hour while others charge by the minute.

+0. Verify in the provider's console.

 ## Automation

    NOTE: Automating infrastructure deployment consists of: